trouillon-lab/PoolPy/README.md

 PoolPy is an open-source tool to design and evaluate combinatorial group testing strategies.
 It implements ten distinct group testing algorithms and guides users in selecting the optimal design for their testing scenario, providing both pooling layouts and decoding schemes.

-The pooling designs are applicable to any type of tests that give results that can be classified in a binary manner (e.g. significant/non-significant, positive/negative, functional/defective ...).
+While mostly used for tests that give results that can be classified in a binary manner (e.g. significant/non-significant, positive/negative, functional/defective ...),PoolPy has both a standard binary decoder and a LASSO-based continuous decoder for compressed sensing, enabling combinatorial testing for genome-scale molecular profiling assays with complex quantitative readouts.
 PoolPy supports both single-readout assays with binary outcomes, such as diagnostic infection testing or ligand–target interaction drug screening, and multi-readout experiments, including mass spectrometry- or sequencing-based molecular profiling approaches.

 ### Web app
 We provide the [PoolPy web app](https://trouillon-lab.github.io/PoolPy/), which allows to design and decode group testing strategies online without the need of any computational expertise.
 There, we provide direct comparison of all ten methods for any use case, as well as downloadable design tables that guide the user on how to perform the pooling.
 Results from pooled experiments can be decoded directly on the web app.
 Additionally, the app has tools to help in deciding pooling parameters based on prevalence, to generate method files for pipeting robots for automated pooling, and to decode the results of pooled experiments.